top of page

 Part of Painting "Guangxu Emperor's Wedding Ceremony" (Guangxu Da Hun Dian Li Quan Tu Ce), By Court Artist of the Qing Dynasty — Palace Museum

 The Guangxu Emperor wanted to move the capital city to a safer place and continue to fight against Japan.
-Still, Cixi insisted on suing for peace and then signed the unfair Treaty of Shimonoseki that included cede of vast territories and a great deal of war indemnity.
+Still, Cixi insisted on suing for peace and then signed the unfair Treaty of Shimonoseki that included the cede of vast territories and a great deal of war indemnity.

 This huge failure meant the Self-Strengthening Movement (1861 — 1895) had failed thoroughly, and Qing became a semi-colonial and semi-feudal empire.